Food

 Clothing

 Clothing Distribution Program offers seasonal clothing vouchers for our thrift shop, The Bridge.
 Located inside The Mission, The Bridge offers gently used clothing for low income shoppers plus unique gifts from local artisans for the general public.
 All proceeds are used to support programs that help those living in poverty cross the “bridge” to self-sufficiency.
 Emergency situations are handled daily as needed.
 Our goal is to serve these families with a hand up, not just a handout.
 Our thrift shop also has a truck if you have furniture or other large items to donate that need to be picked up.
-To schedule a pick up, call 803-265-6928 weekdays from 9:00 am – 3:00 pm.
-The Bridge is open Tuesday – Friday from 10:00 am – 4:00 pm.
+To schedule a pick up, call 803-770-7032 during normal hours.
+The Bridge is open Tuesdays through Thursdays from 10:00 am – 4:00 pm.
 (3605 Richland Avenue West in Aiken).

 Prayer